Gen AI for Opera: Democratizing AI Model Creation

 One big learning from the first iteration feedback was that our users preferred spending more time and fine-tuning the model.
 It perhaps became clearer to the users as well that this was something that had to be more than in the blink of an eye.

-This revelation brought a lot of changes to how users to go through the clarify phase of modeling.
+This insight led to many changes in how users move through the clarify phase of modeling.
 One change was showing a tiered rounds of examples, instead of one flat list.

-In the first round of examples, we will show the examples that the AI model is more confident about.
+In the first round, we show the examples that the AI model is more confident about.
 These would be more obvious ones, the easy ones.
 The goal in this round is to get users' confirmation.

 Then, in the second and third rounds, we'll have more nuanced examples where the model is less confident about.
 Users' marks on these ones will teach the model how to interpret tricky scenarios.

-This is an unlikely scenario.
-But for some reason, if users make a lot of corrections at the last step, it is evident that the model will not perform well when deployed.
+While unlikely, if users make a lot of corrections in the final step, it is evident that the model will not perform well when deployed.
 We encourage users to return and grade more examples to avoid this outcome.